-As an adopting parent, you’ve dreamt of the moment you’ll finally be able to bring your child home.
+As an adopting parent, you’ve dreamed of the moment you’ll finally be able to bring your child home.
 You know it’s a moment you’ll treasure for the rest of your life, a story you’ll tell your child each night before bedtime.

 But before you’re able to pick your child up across state lines and show him or her what unyielding love is, there’s one more requirement you have to satisfy.
 The adoption must comply with the Interstate Compact for the Placement of Children (ICPC).

 Don’t worry!
 Adoption Choices of Colorado knows your road to adoption has been long.
 We know you’re ready to wake your child up every morning and tuck them into bed each night.
 Complying with the ICPC seems strenuous, but we’re here to explain what it is and why it’s so important.